Stok/stok.github.io/_posts/2016-03-14-Code Civil.markdown

 Now for a short rant, internet crackpot style.
 What's striking isn't the difficulty of extracting meaning from computer-generated gibberish, but rather the difficulty of extracting it from actual law.
+Does it really have to be written in such a convoluted style?
-I wonder what would happen if no one could figure out what the rules were...
+I wonder what society would look like if no one could ever figure out what any of the rules were.
+If wish [someone] would write a story about living life in a society like that...

 [last post]: /projects/2016/02/26/iChopin.html